FlashFunders/flash_flow/README.md

 request if you're using that.
 Anytime you run flash_flow without this option, the branch you're running from will be included in the `merge_branch` even if it has previously been set to "do not merge".

+#### --rerere-forget
+If you've resolved a merge conflict the wrong way, run with this option on the problem branch.
+The remembered resolution will be deleted and you'll get to re-resolve your conflict.

 #### --story <story_id>
 Associates a story id with this branch.
 See "configuring an issue tracker" for why this can be useful.